Understanding Dementia Course

 Memory aids and home surveillance.

-View the part 1 presentation (.ppt)
+View the part 1 Memory Communication presentation (ppt)

 Part 2